elfortitude/100_Days_of_Swift/Project21/README.md

 The twenty-first iOS developing project in "100 days of Swift" challenge on website: www.hackingwithswift.com

 In this project we created very simple one-page application with one target: learning notifications.
-We practiced and learned about Notification Center, UNUserNotificationCenter, requesting permission for notifications, the different kinds of notification trigger, UNMutableNotificationContent, notifications requests, UNNotificationCategory and UNNotificationAction, also DateComponents.
+We practiced and learned about UNUserNotificationCenter, requesting permission for notifications, the different kinds of notification trigger, UNMutableNotificationContent, notifications requests, UNNotificationCategory and UNNotificationAction, also DateComponents.

 ## Demonstration